-In honour of Organic September, we thought we’d share some advice on the use of the term ‘organic’ in relation to foods and cosmetics.
+It’s Organic September, and so it seems only natural for us to share some advice on the use of the term “organic” in advertising - particularly in relation to foods and cosmetics.

 Food glorious food!

-‘Organic’ has a specific meaning in the food industry and marketers should not claim that food is “organic” or is “made with organic ingredients” unless it comes from farmers, processors or importers who: follow the minimum standards set down in Council Regulation (EC) 834/2007; are registered with an approved certification body; and are subject to regular inspections.
-They also need to ensure that they hold robust evidence to substantiate this.
+Although a quick stroll down the supermarket aisles can make it seem like the word “organic” is thrown around with wild abandon, it actually has a very specific meaning in the food industry.
+If a marketer wishes to claim their food product is “organic” or “made with organic ingredients” they must ensure it comes from farmers, processors or importers who: follow the minimum standards set down in Council Regulation (EC) 834/2007; are registered with an approved certification body; and are subject to regular inspections.
+They need to be able to provide documentary evidence of the above, as well.

 More than just cosmetic

-If your ‘organic’ claims are all in order, this doesn’t mean you have free rein to make any claims you want about organic production, farming, environmental impact or animal welfare.
+If your ‘organic’ claims are all in order, that doesn’t mean you have free rein to make any claims you like about organic production, farming, environmental impact or animal welfare.
 As is always the case, you’ll need to hold robust documentary evidence to support such claims.